ludvikpet/Group98_MLOps/reports/README.md

 >
 > Answer:

-We implemented a frontend using streamlit which is linked in the github repo readme.
+We implemented a frontend using `streamlit` which is linked in the github repo readme.
 It allows for inference with three model types, and shows the top 10 predicted probabilities.
-In addition, the frontend allows to generate data drifting reports using evidently, obtain inference statistics (inference time distribution, input string length distributions) by writing each prediction request to a csv file in gcs.
-We have also added rudimentary system monitoring using promotheus.
+In addition, the frontend allows to generate data drifting reports using `evidently`, obtain inference statistics (inference time distribution, input string length distributions) by writing each prediction request to a csv file in gcs.
+We have also added rudimentary system monitoring using `promotheus`.

 ### Question 29